hashgraph/hedera-cli/README.md

 # Creates a new Hedera account using NEW recovery words and keypair.
 This is default.
 account create -b 100000000

-# Creates a new Hedera account using OPERATOR's keypair
+# Creates a new Hedera account using Operator's public key
 account create -b 100000000 -k
 ```